outworkers/phantom/README.md

 They are available via the ```phantom-thrift``` module and you need to ```import com.newzly.phantom.thrift.Implicits._``` to get them.

-In the below scenario, the C* type is always text and the type you need to pass to the column is a Thrift struct, specifically ```com.twitter.scrooge.ThriftStruct```.
+In the below scenario, the C* type is always text and the type you need to pass to the column is a Thrift struct, specifically ```com.twitter.scrooge.ThriftStruct```. phantom will use a ```CompactThriftSerializer```, store the record as a binary string and then reparse it on fetch.

+Thrift serialization and de-serialization is extremely fast, so you don't need to worry about speed or performance overhead.
+You generally use these to store collections(small number of items), not big things.

 | phantom columns               | Cassandra columns |
 | ---------------               | ----------------- |